Hugh and I: Plot

 Terry Scott is a lovable rogue who wants to achieve wealth without working.
 The cunning Terry lives with his mother at 33, Lobelia Avenue in Tooting, South London.
 They have a gullible and dull-witted lodger, Hugh Lloyd, who works at a local aircraft factory.
 The two often try to make money through one of Scott's get-rich-quick schemes.
 Their next door neighbours, the Crispins and the Wormolds, also make frequent appearances.
 Mr Crispin is a thug who thinks violence will solve a problem, Mrs Crispin is a snob and their daughter Norma is constantly being stalked by men.
 On the other side, the Wormolds are an old couple; Harold is very clumsy.
 In the last episode of the fifth series, Hugh won £5,000 on the Premium Bonds and the following series showed the two of them undertaking a world cruise.
 The neighbours and mother had left the show.

 Archive Status

-Only 28 episodes are thought to survive: (see wiping).
+Only 29 episodes are thought to survive: (see wiping).

 In November 2016, an episode of the sixth series (S6 Ep3 'Beau Jesters') was returned after many years believed lost.
 In July 2017 the episode 'The Girl on the Poster' was returned by BBC South producer and presenter Richard Latto.
 In December 2021 two episodes of the fifth series (S5 Ep9 'It's In The Stars' and S5 Ep10 'Huntin' Shootin' and Fishin') were recovered by Kaleidoscope, having been purchased from a private collector on eBay.

+On 20 October 2023, the first episode of the third series, 'New Year Resolutions' was discovered & announced at the Film is Fabulous event.